 At the beginning of Reception, children will bring home books with no words to enable them to tell their own story from the pictures or from their own imagination.
 They will then move onto books with words as they learn to segment and blend words.
 We highly value reading at school and believe that parents/carers should play a very active role in supporting their children’s learning.
 Our school expectation is that children should read at least four times a week at home but find the children who make the most progress and who enjoy their learning the most are those that read more than that.
 In Reception, we listen to the children read three times a week as we value spending this quality time sharing a book with a child one-on-one and believe that this time makes a big impact on their early reading skills.
 We also share stories each day read by an adult so that children can enjoy books with their friends as well as access vocabulary and story lines that are beyond their current reading ability.

-We teach phonics four times a week to aid the children with the early skills in reading and writing.
+We teach phonics four times a week (with guided reading on the fifth day) to aid the children with the early skills in reading and writing.
 Most children enter school ready to learn ‘Phase 2’ phonics (the letter sounds for single letters in the alphabet) and are taught the skills or segmenting, blending and decoding words using the 'Floppy's phonics' scheme that is matched to our reading books.
 They are also taught to recognise high frequency and ‘tricky’ words.
 As the children become more secure in their knowledge and skills, they are able to begin reading words and then writing them.
 Through the course of their reception year, children are exposed to reading and writing daily through teacher led activities, group work or independent choice activities.
 They move through ‘Phase 3’ (diagraphs/trigraphs such as ‘ch’, ‘ai’ and ‘igh’) and onto ‘Phase 4’ (segmenting and blending longer words).
 Some children, when they first start school, need a little more support with their understanding of phonics.
 These children may need to work on listening to sounds and speaking activities before they start to learn letter sounds.

 The Play Plan